The characters of UQ Holder. Contains unmarked spoilers.

 Intangible Man: He can phase through physical attacks or magic without letting them affect him at all.
 He can also drag others through solid objects, after which they only have a short time to dig out whatever has been buried before it fuses to whatever object they were buried in, presumably resulting in loss of limbs or death.

-Psychic Powers: His abilities were translated as being a psion, presumably based on the D&D class with psychic powers roughly on par with magic users like sorcerors or wizards.
+Psychic Powers: His abilities are translated as being a psion, presumably based on the D&D class with psychic powers roughly on par with magic users like sorcerors or wizards.
 He himself sneers at magic as inferior.

 Rapunzel Hair: Surprisingly given the clothes he wears, his hair is about the same length as his body.